bl0nd/chive/README.md

   something like `cp vim-gruvbox ~/.vimrc && cp bash-pure ~/.bashrc`).

 Most other solutions typically use a version control system such as Git, tracking different versions of files as branches or commits.
-However
+However,

 * This often requires turning `$HOME` or other directories into a Git repository.